Radiation Detection Co (RDC)

 You successfully purchased RDC after only a four-month search.
 Are there specific factors that you attribute to your success at finding a business so quickly?

-I believe the second factor that contributed to a faster search is to think similarly to how a company might think about its strategy: where do I want to compete and how do I want to win?
+I believe the second factor that will speed up your search is to think similarly to how a company might think about its strategy: where do I want to compete and how do I want to win?
 I spent time thinking: what are the industries and seller profiles where I personally could have the most success.
-I was fortunate to find a company that was very aligned with my background, but it wasn’t entirely by accident: I had specifically created a process to find a technical company, in a niche that I had some knowledge around, and with an owner that shared similar values to my own.”
+I was fortunate to find a company that was very aligned with my background, but it wasn’t entirely by accident: I had specifically created a process to find a technical company, in a niche that I had some knowledge around, and with an owner that shared similar values to my own.

 Tell us about a challenging moment during your search – how did you persevere?